mherring11/bulma/README.md

 ## Future Development
 * We would like to add a way to get a targeted weather forecast for a date range when the user is planning on traveling to the location.
 * We would like to make this a one-stop-shop for all travel infomation (ie. bus schedules, train & plane ticket info, tour info, attraction tickets, hotels, etc.).
+* Need to grab pictures for "Places to See" from the OpenTripMap API and get them to display.
+Currenly, we have the information, but it's not displaying currently, and this particular part of the pull was causing the API to break for "too many pulls."

 ## Authors
 **Michael Herring**